cloud-gov/cg-site/content/intro/pricing/rates.md

   </tr>
   <tr>
     <td>
-      For .gov and .mil accounts to kick the tires.
-Capped usage, all managed services available, no paperwork required.
+      For any .gov or .mil account to try out cloud.gov, no paperwork required.
+All managed services are available but usage is capped to control our costs.
     </td>
     <td>
-      All the gov-facing services you want on apps.cloud.gov, low separation between teams.
-Usually one per agency/department.
-Sandbox caps are removed.
+      Sandbox usage caps can be raised.
+Suitable for many teams to deploy apps, though limited to apps.cloud.gov.
+Low ability to delegate access control to teams.
+Usually purchased per agency/department.
     </td>
     <td>
-      <em>3</em> public-facing systems, including all the environments needed to support each and DNS support.
+      Up to <em>3</em> public-facing FISMA Low systems, including all the spaces needed and DNS support.
     </td>
     <td>
-      <em>1</em> public-facing system, including all the environments needed to support each and DNS support with the additional support required for FISMA Moderate payloads.
+      <em>1</em> public-facing system, including all the spaces needed and DNS support.
+Additional support for FISMA Moderate payload requirements.
     </td>
   </tr>
   <tr>